xonq/mycotools/test/mycotools_workshop.md

 <br />

 ## Circumscribe genes into homology groups and identify single-copy orthologs
-Homology groups are groups of homologous genes, which is a useful method of classification for downstream analyses.
-Single-copy orthologs (SCOs) are tractable genes for phylogenetic reconstruction because their evolution is assumed to be congruent with the evolution of the species.
-A robust automated method of single-copy ortholog determination is OrthoFinder, but we can more swiftly circumscribe homology groups and identify SCOs using a faster algorithm, `MMseqs cluster`, implemented in `db2hgs` of the Mycotools suite.
+It is often useful to group genes into homology groups for downstream analyses.
+Single-copy orthologs (SCOs) are a particular type of homology group that is useful for phylogenetic reconstruction because SCO evolution is assumed to be congruent with the evolution of the species.
+A robust automated method of SCO determination is OrthoFinder, but we can more swiftly circumscribe homology groups and identify putative SCOs using a faster algorithm, `MMseqs cluster`, implemented in `db2hgs` of the Mycotools suite.
 Let's run a phylogenetic analysis on a subset of our genomes.